 BA in Architectural Studies

-The major in Architectural Studies emphasizes skills and knowledge that are fundamental to thinking and writing about buildings and spaces, as well as to careers and graduate study in architecture, landscape architecture, and urban planning.
+The major in Architectural Studies emphasizes skills and knowledge that are fundamental to thinking and writing about buildings and spaces, as well as to careers and graduate study in architecture, landscape architecture, historic preservation, and urban planning.
 The major takes advantage of Boston’s vibrant architectural scene and is especially appropriate for students considering graduate study leading to careers in the design professions.

 Special ties exist with the Courtauld Institute of Art (University of London).
 Students may earn 16 semester-hour credits in art history and receive all of the privileges of Courtauld students.
 For further information, contact Professor Fred S. Kleiner in the History of Art & Architecture Department and www.courtauld.ac.uk.
 There are also academic year and semester programs in London and Paris.
 For further information, consult the general description of the London and Paris internship programs in the Study Abroad & Internship Programs section of this Bulletin.
+Students have also done architectural coursework in BU programs in Spain, Peru, and New Zealand.

 Majors in Architectural Studies are encouraged to take courses in related areas such as archaeology, classics, philosophy, history, religion, and literature.
 Opportunities exist for dual majors or major/minor combinations and are encouraged for those who wish to pursue an interdisciplinary liberal arts education.
 Each student works closely and regularly with his or her chosen advisor in developing a coherent and meaningful program of study suited to his or her needs and interests.